Insights

 Mitigation Efforts

-In some instances, if the wine is smoke tainted/heat damaged, it may still be sellable, especially if there is only a mild impact on the taste.
+In some instances, if the wine is smoke-tainted/heat-damaged, it may still be sellable, especially if there is only a mild impact on the taste.
 This wine can be:

-• Used in a lower value wine program (especially if smoke taint is minor and/or the quantity of wine is small)
+• Used in a lower value wine program (especially if smoke taint is minor and/or the quantity of wine is small).

-• Sold on the bulk wine market
+• Sold on the bulk wine market.

-Bulk wine is defined as a wine that is shipped in large containers such as tanks (rather than bottles) and then repackaged at its destination.”[13]
-Buyers of bulk wine typically include other wineries, exporters, or grocery stores with “home brand wines.”
+Bulk wine is defined as a wine that is shipped in large containers such as tanks (rather than bottles) and then repackaged at its destination.
+[16]” Buyers of bulk wine typically include other wineries, exporters, or grocery stores with “home brand wines.”
 In some cases, bulk wine can be used to make food products like wine vinegar.

 Coverage Complication

 To assist with coverage determination, we can look at the grape weigh tags to approximate the date the grapes were picked, as the grapes are usually weighed within 24 hours of being picked.
-The following scenario is an illustration of this:

-• The Tubbs fire occurred on October 9, 2017.
+• The Tubbs fire occurred on October 9, 2017 [17].

-• On October 30, 2017, a winery detects smoke taint in their wine.
+• On October 30, 2017, a winery detects smoke taint in its wine.

-• If the weigh tag is dated prior to October 9, 2017, this would indicate the grapes were picked prior to the loss and the smoke taint occurred after the grapes had been picked.
+• If the weigh tag is dated prior to October 9, 2017, this would indicate the grapes were picked prior to the loss, and the smoke taint occurred after the grapes had been picked.

 • If the weigh tag is dated after October 9, 2017, this would indicate the grapes were on the vine when the smoke taint occurred.